-If you think you might be in this group, please talk with a medical provider.
+If you think you might be in this group, please talk with a doctor or medical provider.
 People in this group can get extra primary and booster doses.
-Vaccine timelines for people who are immunocompromised can be found on the next page.
+Vaccine schedules for people who are immunocompromised can be found on the next page.

-If you are aged 50 years or older, you can choose to get a second booster.
+If you are aged 50 years or older, you should get a second booster.